Who We Are

 But we quickly recognized that we were not addressing the root of the problem and heard from the students how leaving home to study weighed on them.
 So, we turned our focus to improving the local schools in the villages where the students came from.

 Since then, we have been collaborating with village leaders, local teachers, and students’ parents to find the best ways to improve local schools.
 We have received an enthusiastic response from the communities with many people offering many great ideas.
-Currently, we are collaborating on LEAP projects in four neighboring villages with the goal of increasing our support in those villages and eventually expanding to more surrounding villages.
+Currently, we are collaborating on LEAP projects in six neighboring villages with the goal of increasing our support in those villages and eventually expanding to more surrounding villages.

 Alex Leon Wolff